bsjoberg/Getting_Started_with_BDD/Readme.md

 - `django-admin.exe startproject superlists .`
 - `python manage.py startapp lists`

+# Environment setup
+- `pip install -r requirements.txt`

 # Dependencies
-- `pip install behave`
-- `pip install django`
-- `pip install selenium`
-- `pip install unittest-xml-reporting`
+- See the requirements text file.

 # Misc
 To run the `behave` tests you will need either the chrome or firefox webdriver or both.
 Just download them and extract them.
-You can then just at the path to your environment variables or put the executable in a folder/directory that is already in the path list.
+You can then just add the path to your environment variables or put the executable in a folder/directory that is already in the path list.